-The essays also affirm the view that elements of evolutionary ‘science’ conceal a philosophical bias wholly incompatible with all forms of religious and spiritual learning.
+The essays also affirm the view that evolutionary ‘theory’ is premised as much upon philosophy as upon science, and that the philosophy it follows is wholly incompatible with all forms of religious and spiritual learning.

 “There is no controversy about evolution within science” is the line resolutely pronounced by spokespersons for the public understanding of science.
 The laws of biology, they unwaveringly reaffirm, have decreed that evolution is a fact, and that the primary mechanism of evolution – natural selection – has been satisfactorily explained and repeatedly observed.
 Evolution is not questioned by any scientist, they maintain, only by religious people.
 And yet anyone committed to a more thorough research of the scientific literature will discover that a significant minority of biologists, geneticists and paleontologists continue to question the accepted mechanism of evolution.
 So it is not quite true to say there is no controversy about evolution in science, or to claim that the mechanism of evolutionary change has been established beyond doubt.
 Challenges to evolutionary theory have always arisen from within the sciences, as well as without.